Allowances

 Sensitive Types

-Sensitive types can hide details such as reason or type name from people without access.
-They still reduce availability when approved.
+Sensitive types can hide details such as reason, appearance, or type name from people without access.
+They still reduce availability when approved, and private labels remain masked in approval history after a manager approves or rejects the request.